solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 ### Cloud Providers

 Migrating instances from cloud services providers, such as Google Cloud (GCP) and Amazon Web Services (AWS), may require extra networking configuration steps to access the cloud-hosted Redis instances or they may prevent Redis migration commands.
-Any first party or third party migration tools will require access from outside IP ranges and may be blocked by default.
+Any first party or third-party migration tools will require access from outside IP ranges and may be blocked by default.

 ### On-premises